- Chapter 5 -

 CONCENTRATE ON SOLUTIONS

-Learning to place blame comes early in life as witnessed by second grader David's self-evaluation in school, "Most of the time I get into trouble it's Roberts fult."
+earning to place blame comes early in life as witnessed by second grader David's self-evaluation in school, "Most of the time I get into trouble it's Roberts fult."
 (David's spelling.)
 Robert's self-evaluation included, "I can't sit next to David any more.
 He talks too much."
 It comes as no surprise to learn that David and Robert are best friends.
-Don't look for someone to blame.
-Finding solutions instead blaming others.

 In any human endeavor, when something goes wrong, it is only natural to think immediately of who made it go wrong, who is to blame.
 Most often this makes the problem worse.
 The person blamed, in order to exonerate himself or herself, promptly finds someone else to lay the blame on or with whom to share the responsibility for failure.
 It frequently turns into a shouting match of exchanged accusations.
 "It's all your fault....
 "You did....."
 "Yes, but you said....."
 All too familiar dialogue.